oliviakoski/windfinder/README.md

 ## Unleash the Power of Wind ##

-Wind Finder uses Amazon Web Services cluster computing resources to quickly identify areas of steady, constant winds using data available from the National Renewable Energy Laboratory's WIND Toolkit dataset.
+Wind Finder uses Amazon Web Services cluster computing resources to identify areas of steady, constant winds with data available from the National Renewable Energy Laboratory's WIND Toolkit dataset.

 This project was completed during the Insight Data